BlueCross BlueShield of Tennessee Medical Policy Manual

 Authorization of 12 months may be granted for treatment of primary axillary, palmar, or gustatory (Frey’s syndrome) hyperhidrosis when all of the following criteria are met:

-Authorization of 12 months may be granted for treatment of strabismus when all of the following are met:
+Authorization of 12 months may be granted for treatment of strabismus when all of the following criteria are met:

-Authorization of 12 months may be granted for treatment of upper or lower limb spasticity when all of the following are met:
+Authorization of 12 months may be granted for treatment of upper or lower limb spasticity when all of the following are met

 Authorization of 12 months may be granted for treatment of achalasia when the member has tried and failed or is a poor candidate for conventional therapy such as pneumatic dilation and surgical myotomy.